-During 2012 the Panel reviewed twenty-five research study submissions.
-Twenty-three were approved by the Panel.
-Among twenty-three approved studies, three studies were Academic research studies, two studies were Substance Abuse Treatment research protocols, and eighteen studies were Multi-Clinical Drug Trial research studies.
+During 2013 the Panel reviewed thirty-three research study submissions.
+Thirty-one were approved by the Panel.
+Among thirty-one approved studies, thirteen studies were Academic research studies, seven studies were Substance Abuse Treatment research protocols, and eleven studies were Multi-Clinical Drug Trial research studies.

 Applicants may contact the Panel Office, or utilize the DEA Controlled Substance Listings link for further information on controlled substance schedules.